 Soda, coffee, energy drinks, or other carbonated drinks are prohibited at school.
 Open food and drinks are never allowed in lockers.
 All food and drink must be consumed in the cafeteria.
-Students are not allowed to take food or drink into the halls, classrooms or outside.
+Students are not allowed to take their food or drink into the halls, classrooms or outside.
+During third period, students are allowed to have snack in their third period classroom.